 Although the official currency of Turkey is the Turkish Lira, travelers might find that some places in the country accept Euros.
 Typically speaking, the more touristic the place, the higher the chances of them accepting Euros.

-Let’s look into what tourists need to know about using Euros in Turkey!
+Let’s look into what visitors need to know about using Euros in Turkey!

 Can You Use Euros In Turkey?

 Tourists can also typically use Euros if they are flying out of an international airport such as Istanbul Airport (IST) or Sabiha Gokcen International Airport (SAW).
-Regional airports that only offer domestic flights usually do not have shops that accept Euros.
+Regional airports that only offer domestic flights usually do not have shops that accept Euros or currency.

-However, travelers wanting to make the most out of their budget should avoid using the Euro and use the Lira instead, the official currency of Turkey.
+However, travelers wanting to make the most out of their budget should avoid using the Euro and use the Lira instead, the official Turkey currency.
 Most vendors have a markup when they charge in Euros, which means that you’ll pay an inflated price when using Euros compared to the local currency.

 What Is The Currency In Turkey?

-There are 6 denominations of the Turkish Lira banknotes.
+There are 6 denominations of the new Turkish Lira banknotes.
 They are:

 There are 5 denominations of the Turkish Kurus coins.
 They are: